TsukiyamaChloe/Comparative-Semantic-Network-Analysis-of-AI-Governance-Discourses/README.md

     width="800"   >
     </div>

- ### 🌍 Conclusion:
+ ### 🔺 Conclusion:
  **The "Safety" Divergence:**
 * In the EU: Safety = Product Conformity (Is the technical documentation correct?
 Is it CE marked?)
 * In China: Safety = Ideological/Content Stability (Is the generated content true and socially positive?
 Does it carry the correct watermarking/labeling?)
 * In the US: Safety = System Reliability (Does the system perform accurately in this specific context without bias?)

 **Incommensurable Units of Governance:**
-* The EU regulates the "System" (categorizing it as High-Risk).
+* The EU regulates the **industrial Product** (categorizing it as High-Risk).
-* The US regulates the "Deployment" (impact on Civil Rights in specific sectors).
+* The US regulates the **Deployment consequence** (impact on Civil Rights in specific sectors).
-* China regulates the "Service" (the provider's responsibility for content).
+* China regulates the **Technical Supply Chaine** (the provider's responsibility for content).

-Global harmonization is struggling not merely due to political will, but because the "Cognitive Maps" are misaligned.
+In Conclusion, global harmonization is struggling not merely due to political will, but because the "Cognitive Maps" are misaligned.
 A "Safety Treaty" signed by all three would fail in practice because the underlying network structures, the way these concepts are operationally implementedo, not map onto each other.
 Effective coordination requires moving beyond shared vocabulary to structural interoperability, acknowledging that "Safety" in Brussels implies a checklist, while in Beijing it implies a content filter.

-## 🚀 Contributions
+###  Reproducibility

-This project advances the field of Comparative AI Governance through the following theoretical and methodological contributions:
+Follow these steps to replicate the data processing and visualization pipeline.

-The "Horizontal Safety" Model (EU):** A model that utilizes the logic of Product Safety legislation to create a unified, ex-ante market access regime.
+#### 1. Prerequisites

-###  Methodological Contribution: Quantitative Verification of Policy Discourse
+Ensure you have **Python 3.9+** installed.
+Install the required dependencies in the requirement.txt

-Existing literature on AI governance often relies on qualitative readings of legal texts.
-This project contributes **methodological rigor** by:
+#### 2. Execution Pipeline
-* **Operationalizing Discourse:** Using Natural Language Processing (NLP) to quantify the "weight" of policy concepts.
+Run the scripts in the following order to reproduce the results:
-* **Visualizing Governance Logic:** Demonstrating that governance philosophy is visible in the *topology* of semantic networks (e.g., the centrality of "Risk" vs. "Security"), providing a reproducible metric for comparative analysis.
+**Step 1**: Corpus Extraction Extracts text from PDFs, cleans artifacts, and merges them into region-specific datasets.
+You can replace the pdfs in raw_pdfs with other regulations documents to compare different laws.

-### Policy Insight: The "Object" Divergence
+            Output: Cleaned .txt files in processed_txt/ **Step 2**: Metrics Calculation Performs tokenization, calculates degree centrality, and generates co-occurrence matrices.
-We contribute to the debate on global interoperability by identifying that the friction between regimes is not just about values, but about the **object of regulation**:
+            Output: _metrics.csv files in quantitative_data/.
-* The EU regulates the **Product**.
+**Step 3**: Network Visualization Generates the semantic network graphs.
+This script automatically handles font detection for Chinese characters (SimHei/Arial Unicode) and applies community detection algorithms.
-* The US regulates the **Deployment Outcome**.
+            Output: .jpg network graphs in figures/.
-* China regulates the **Technical Supply Chain**.
+**Step 4**: Summary Generation Produces the comparative data table used in the final report.
-This finding suggests that global harmonization efforts must address these structural incompatibilities in regulatory targets.
+            Output: Table.csv containing the comparative rankings of top policy terms.

 ## 🐈‍⬛ Thanks for reading ;))